 Above all, though, it is important to remember Stephen Cave's warning that our "biggest misapprehension about AIs is that they will be something like human intelligence.
 The way they work is nothing like the human brain.
 In their goals, capacities and limitations they will actually be profoundly different to us large-brained apes."
 An emerging class of algorithms make judgments on the basis of inputs that most people would not think of as data.
 One example is a Skype-based job-interviewing algorithm that assesses candidates' body language and tone of voice via a video camera.
 Another algorithm has been shown to predict with 80% accuracy which married couples will stay together - better than any therapist - after analysing the acoustic properties of their conversation.

-And we may never understand AIs.
+And we may never fully understand how particular AI systems learn and work.
 No-one in Google, for instance, can tell you exactly why AlphaGo made the moves that it did when it started beating the best Go players in the world.

 The Digital Poorhouse?